-The JPB Foundation advance opportunity in the United States through transformational initiatives that empower those living in poverty, enrich and sustain our environment, and enable pioneering medical research.
-With support from the JPB Foundation, the JPB Environmental Health Fellowship Program promotes a new generation of Social and Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.
+The JPB Foundation advances opportunity in the United States through transformational initiatives that empower those living in poverty, enrich and sustain our environment, and enable pioneering medical research.
+With support from the JPB Foundation, the JPB Environmental Health Fellowship Program was established in 2014.
+This innovative program aims to advance the careers of compassionate, socially aware junior faculty and federal agency research scientists to solve complex environmental health problems.

-- Up to $40,000 ( for 30% salary support and workshop travel ) in year 1
+- Up to $50,000 ( for 30% salary support and workshop travel ) in year 1

-- Up to $100,000 annually ( for research and participation ) in years 2-3
+- Up to $100,000 annually ( for approved research projects, training & participation in program activities) in years 2 and 3

 - Two one-week long workshops annually for training and career development

 - Academic training in multidisciplinary research, scholarship, proposal development, leadership and communications